mattclark186/Fantasy-Premier-League-Predictor/README.md

 | MID      | 0.366 | 1.212 | 2.016 |
 | FWD      | 0.321 | 1.346 | 2.277 |

+The RMSE values being higher than the MAE values show that the predicitons are occasionally significantly far from the actual values, despite the MAE values showing the predictions are relatively close on average.

 ## 📝 Details

 ### What is Fantasy Premier League?